Takanu/Pelican/README.md

 **Prompts**

 Prompts provide a convenient way to encapsulate behaviour for an inline keyboard message.
-Quickly create one-hit options, provide transforming bot controls or call a user vote using simple initialisers and the user session system will handle query filtering and prompt management.
+Quickly create one-time options, provide transforming bot controls or call a user vote using simple initialisers and the user session system will handle the rest.

 **Maintenance Bot Features (coming soon)**